Sol Lesser: Biography

 In 1913, while living in San Francisco, Sol Lesser learned that the authorities were about to clean out the Barbary Coast district, a raucous area of gambling houses, saloons and brothels.
 He grabbed a camera and a friend, future Hollywood cameraman Hal Mohr, and roamed the area, especially the parts that were best-known before the area was shut down.
 (The Barbary Coast was not actually closed down until 1917.)
 This film is now considered a lost film.

 The resulting film was The Last Night of the Barbary Coast, an early example of an exploitation film that was sold directly to movie theater owners by Lesser.
 With the profits from the film, he bought several theaters, and soon owned a cinema chain.

 Sol Lesser signed Jackie Coogan to a movie contract in 1922, establishing both as major Hollywood names.
 The Coogan-Lesser hits included Oliver Twist and Peck's Bad Boy.
-Lesser made a successful transition to sound films, with his own Principal Pictures company; he would either distribute his productions himself under the Principal name, or arrange for a major studio to release them under their own trademarks.
+Lesser made a successful transition to sound films, with his own Principal Pictures company; he would either distribute his productions himself under the Principal name, or arrange for a major studio to release them under their own trademarks (as with his Buck Jones westerns and his 1938 novelty western The Terror of Tiny Town, all released by Columbia).
 In 1933, Lesser produced Thunder Over Mexico a compilation film made from Eisenstein's Que Viva Mexico! with the permission of Upton Sinclair, who had commissioned the Soviet film maker, and his wife.

-His productions usually had higher budgets than the usual independent features; Lesser was able to produce entire series with name stars like Bela Lugosi, George O'Brien, and Bobby Breen.
+His productions usually had higher budgets than the usual independent features; Lesser was able to produce entire series with name stars like George O'Brien and Bobby Breen.
+He also produced serials in 1933 and 1934.
+Lesser was very successful as an independent producer, later releasing through United Artists. notably with the films Our Town (1940) and the all-star wartime revue Stage Door Canteen (1943).